Starbix/blog/pages/01.blog/the-perfect-nginx-config/item.md

   }
 ```
+<br> I use [Organizr](https://github.com/causefx/Organizr) to organize (duh) all of my apps I regularly use.
+Definitely check it out if you don't already use it, it's very actively developed and has so many features.
-This is the server that listens on the root of the domain, in my case it redirects to the `media` subdomain.
+This server also has all of the reverse proxies for my apps I open to the public.
 ```
 server {
     listen 4430 ssl http2;